josmar-crwdstffng/angular/aio/content/guide/pipes.md

 <div class="alert is-helpful">

-To confirm that the display updates as the user adds heroes, see the <live-example></live-example>.
+To confirm that the display updates as the user adds heroes, see the <live-example name="pipes"></live-example>.

 </div>